ohcrider/ohcrider.github.io/resume-en.md

 Responsibility Description | I write a lot of native js, mainly responsible for front-end and back-end development

 Time | 2014.7-2014.9
-Project name | 114 Business district information synchronization Framework | struts+spring+hibernate (system windows, development tool eclipse) Project description | It is the development of http api for message synchronization Responsibility Description | The main backend, only the frontend calls the interface and data is added, deleted or modified.
+Project Name | 114 Business district information synchronization Framework | struts+spring+hibernate (system windows, development tool eclipse) Project description | It is the development of http api for message synchronization Responsibility Description | The main backend, only the frontend calls the interface and data is added, deleted or modified.

 Time | 2014.7-2014.9
-Project name | crawler
+Project Name | crawler
 Framework | Pyquery (system Fedora, development tool vim) Project Description | Crawl the information of Wuyishan Education Portal, which is probably a more typical portal website.
 Crawl the list and details under each column.
 The client plans to make a mobile website and just push some recently updated new articles.
 Responsibility Description | The project is relatively small, and I am responsible for it alone.
 It is my first time to write something in Python.
 I use Python pyquery, which has similar syntax to Jquery.
 I can quickly get started with it.